Javanese sacred places: Terminology

-Although there is no necessary set pattern, and each individuals pilgrimage is a very personal one, even if travelling with a group--there can be a roughly three tiered hierarchy of Javanese Sacred Places.
+Although there is no necessary set pattern, and each individuals pilgrimage is a very personal one, even if travelling with a group.

 National

-The graves of national and regional heroes and significant people--either of distant historic nature (the graves of the Wali Sanga or Islamic Saints of Java), or of more recent dates--national heroes of the last 100 years or so, and leaders and 'special people'.
+The graves of national and regional heroes and significant people—either of distant historic nature (the graves of the Wali Sanga or Islamic Saints of Java), or of more recent dates—national heroes of the last 100 years or so, and leaders and 'special people'.